 Let Them Know What to Expect

-If your family is planning on attending a wake during which there will be an open casket, you should let your child know in advance that they should expect to see that as well.
-In this way, they won’t be surprised to see the deceased in the funeral home if they only expect a closed casket.
+If your family is planning on attending a wake during which there will be an open casket, you should inform your child that they should expect to see that as well.
+This way, they won’t be surprised to see the deceased in the funeral home if they only wish for a closed casket.
 Let your child know that this is done to see the person for one last time and give people the opportunity to say goodbye.

 Prepare Your Child for the Cremation of the Burial